 If you have Apps that make use of repeatable sections for parent-child data relationships, Fulcrum will generate separate URLs for the child record datasets.
 When you have a data share enabled on one of these Apps, you’ll see URLs that call out the child data at the end of the URL, as you can see in the screenshot above.

 With the growth of the open data movement, this is a great way for municipalities and governments to publish live versions of data for transparency and fast feedback from their citizens.
 We’d love to get your feedback on these data shares.
-Please let us know by leaving a comment below, emailing us or creating a discussion on our support site.
+Please let us know by leaving a comment below, emailing us or visiting the Help site on our support site.